ci1xgk/Fellowship_Webpage/LISFLOOD8.0.md

 This case study [(Horritt et al. 2010)](https://www.icevirtuallibrary.com/doi/pdf/10.1680/wama.2010.163.6.273) is particularly aimed to demonstrate how to handle multiple inflow boundary conditions from different source point(s).

 #### [5.
 Eden 2015, fluvial flooding](./Desmond_Eden2015.md)
-This case study [(Xia et al. 2019)](https://www.sciencedirect.com/science/article/abs/pii/S030917081930243X) involves overland flow driven by spatially-and temporally-varying rainfall data over a 2500 kilometer square catchment.
+This case study [(Xia et al. 2019)](https://www.sciencedirect.com/science/article/abs/pii/S030917081930243X) involves overland flow driven by spatially- and temporally-varying rainfall data over a 2500 kilometer square catchment.
 It is aimed to demonstrate how to use the new rain-on-grid capabilities in LISFLOOD-FP8.0.
 This test is also used to demonstrate a new post-processing toolkit for downscaling coarse-resolution DG2 flood maps.

 ### Video tutorials